pedzed/Tres/README.md

 ## Installation
 1. Download the files and extract it to your web server.
-2. If you are using this in a production environment, be sure that the "public_html" directory is the root directory.
+2. If you are using this in a production environment, be sure that the PUBLIC_URL points to the root of your domain name.
    So http://example.com/ should load /public_html/index.php